Really-Simple-Plugins/really-simple-ssl/readme.txt

 * Premium support

 = What does the plugin actually do =
+* It will first check for an existing SSL certificate.
+If you don't have one, you can generate one in the plugin.
+Depending on your hosting company, we can also install it for you, or help you with instructions
 * The plugin handles most issues that WordPress has with SSL, like when you're behind a reverse proxy/loadbalancer, or when no headers are passed which WordPress can use to detect SSL.
 * All incoming requests are redirected to https.
 Default with an internal WordPress redirect, but you can also enable a .htaccess redirect.
 * The siteurl and homeurl are changed to https.
 * Your insecure content is fixed by replacing all http:// URL's with https://, except hyperlinks to other domains.
 Dynamically, so no database changes are made (except for the siteurl and homeurl).
 * Cookies set with PHP are set securely, by setting them with the httpOnly flag

+= Credits =
+* The Let's Encrypt generation code uses the PHP ACME2 Client by [fbett](https://github.com/fbett/le-acme2-php).
+* Plesk API extended from the [PHP library for Plesk XML-RPC API](https://github.com/plesk/api-php-lib)

 Check out other plugins developed by Really Simple Plugins as well: [Complianz](https://wordpress.org/plugins/complianz-gdpr/) and [Zip Recipes](https://wordpress.org/plugins/zip-recipes/).